sicope-model/sicope-model-website/docs/features.md

 * Validate documentation
 * Find bugs early in development process

+## Reduce Cost

+All you need to do is creating and maintaining your models.
+No need to worry about maintaining dozen, hundred of test cases.

 ## Compatible With Selenium IDE

 It can:

 * Use commands from Selenium IDE.
 * Export bug to Selenium IDE project.

+A tester who is familiar with Selenium IDE can start working on this tool quickly.

+## Increase Test Coverage

+This tool by default generate test case to cover 100% number of places and transitions your model have.

+## Exploration Test

+Each time running task, a new completely different test case are generated.
+You can also use Selenium IDE to execute Javascript code to generate random data for your test.

 ## Do Everything From UI